Engineering excellence for the public good

 First year (2022-2023)

-• Initiate training and development program for leaders and change agents on DEI, intercultural competence and facilitating change.
+- Initiate training and development programs for leaders and change agents on skills and knowledge needed to facilitate change.

-• Develop a sustainable Inclusive Excellence (IE) Fellowship program for faculty and graduate students to spend one quarter with the OIE learning how to integrate DEI into curriculum.
+- Develop a sustainable Inclusive Excellence (IE) Fellowship program for faculty and graduate students to learn how to integrate intercultural competence and inclusive teaching practices into their courses to facilitate impactful change in their unit and across the College.

 STRATEGY 3